 Percentage of alternative funding: 46% – civil filing fees

-But, because OIDS is ultimately responsible for all contracting, payment of assigned counsel, and oversight of staff public defenders, the director of OIDS has an important say over the decisions of the local advisory boards.
+Because the state Office of Indigent Defense Services (OIDS) is ultimately responsible for all contracting, payment of assigned counsel, and oversight of staff public defenders, the director of OIDS has an important say over the decisions of the local advisory boards.
 First, if a local advisory board fails to recommend a delivery service model at all, then the OIDS director determines how to provide services in that county.
 If the OIDS director disagrees with the recommendation of the local advisory board, the director can appeal the recommendation to a state Indigent Defense Review Panel.

 Source of data: original research conducted by Sixth Amendment Center staff.